Sonoma County wine: Chalk Hill

 The Chalk Hill AVA is a sub-appellation of the Russian River Valley located near the town of Windsor along the foothills at the southern end of Alexander Valley and along the Santa Rosa plain.
-The name Chalk Hill comes from the unique volcanic soil of chalky white ash which has shown itself to perform well with planting of white wine varietals like Chardonnay and Sauvignon blanc.
+The name Chalk Hill comes from the unique volcanic soil of chalky white ash which has shown itself to perform well with planting of white wine varieties like Chardonnay and Sauvignon blanc.
 The majority of the region's wineries are located on the western slopes of the Mayacamas Mountains.

 Dry Creek Valley

-The Dry Creek Valley AVA in the Russian River Valley centers around the Dry Creek, a tributary of the Russian River, and is approximately 16 mi long and 2 mi wide.
-The appellation is known particularly for its Sauvignon blanc and Zinfandel production.
-Dry Creek Valley AVA is home to the majority of the Sonoma Gallo vineyards, who established winery facilities in the valley in the early 1990s.
+Dry Creek Valley AVA in the Russian River Valley centers around Dry Creek, a tributary of the Russian River, and is approximately 16 mi long and 2 mi wide.
+The appellation is known particularly for its Sauvignon Blanc and Zinfandel production.
+Dry Creek Valley is home to the majority of the Sonoma Gallo vineyards, who established winery facilities in the valley in the early 1990s.